gec/reef/http-bridge/jQuery/service-client/README.markdown

 ### Api Requests

-The api request definitions in reef.client.core-services.js are auto-generated from the java Api interface files.
+The api request definitions in reef.client.core-services.js are auto-generated from the java api interface files.
 This means that the reef services javadocs should be used as the primary source of documentation for the functions provided by the javascript client.
 We include the javadoc for each interface and method for convenience but we recommend that developers refer to the javadoc api guides when planning out their applications.